-- I. Pre-Investment Phase, containing aspects such as:
+I. Pre-Investment Phase, containing aspects such as:

 - Project concept and objectives

-- Pre-Feasibility and Feasibility Studies
+- Pre-Feasibility and Feasibility Studies .

 - Investigation of fuel resources

-- Evaluation of energy requirements
+- Evaluation of energy requirements .

 - Assessment and selection of technologies

 - Assessment of off-takers

 - Financial analysis and commercial viability

 - Environmental and social impact assessment

-- II.
+II.
 Investment Phase, containing aspects such as:

 - Contractual structuring and risk mitigation

 - Tendering of EPC/Equipment supply

-- Financing of cogeneration projects
+- Financing of cogeneration projects •

 - Financial packaging/Financial closure

 - Design, engineering and construction

-- III.
+III.
 Operating Phase, containing aspects such as:

-- Testing and commissioning

-- Operation and maintenance
+- Testing and commissioning - Operation and maintenance

-- 3.2 Identify and select candidate sites for projects, prepare Cogeneration Investment Packages (CIP) for selected sites and promote the CIPs for private sector project development and investment
+3.2 Identify and select candidate sites for projects, prepare Cogeneration Investment Packages (CIP) for selected sites and promote the CIPs for private sector project development and investment shall be selected.
+Analysis and available pre-feasibility studies from the PDF phase indicated that two of the most attractive cogen opportunities were in Kenya and Swaziland: namely, Chemelil Sugar Company and Royal Swaziland Sugar Corporation respectively.
+Both these cogen opportunities satisfy the following key criteria: proven interest for the project from sugar factor, support for the Pre-Feasibility and Feasibility Studies, contribution to the pre-feasibility studies, confirmed interest in committing equity

 Among the relevant industries for cogeneration such as biomass wastes producing industries (a sugar factory, for example), the appropriate sites will be identified and most suitable candidates will be selected for further development.
 A set of criteria for screening and selecting the sites shall be created.
-As a guide, at least one site from each participating country shall be selected.
+At least one site from each participating country